Natural Health Products

 How is this product usually used?

 Blessed thistle is available as a supplement taken by mouth.
-It comes in different forms, including dry powder, fluid extractextractto get, separate, or isolate a desired active ingredient, or infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredient.
+It comes in different forms, including dry powder, fluid extract, or infusion.
 The adult dose of blessed thistle in the dried herb top form ranges from 0.6 g to 6 g per day.
-Doses larger than 5 g per cup of tea should be avoided because blessed thistle can cause stomach irritation and vomiting.

 When applied to the affected area, the dose of blessed thistle in the dried herb-top form ranges from 1.5 g to 2 g.